 Best Mechanical Keyboards for Chromebooks Android Central 2021

-Your Chromebook may have a keyboard built-in, but if you're going to be typing on a Chromebook at a desk for hours and hours on end, consider swapping to a mechanical keyboard.
+The best Chromebooks have keyboards with great tactile feedback, but if you're going to be typing on a Chromebook at a desk for hours and hours on end, consider swapping to a mechanical keyboard.
 Not only will using a separate keyboard help you avoid neck strain by letting you move your Chromebook up to a higher position, but mechanical keyboards are longer-lasting and offer better feedback for your fingers to ensure that you're hitting the right key every time.
-Whether you want a full keyboard with a number pad or one of the more compact layouts, these are the best mechanical keyboards to use with your Chromebook today, tomorrow, and for years to come.
+These are the best mechanical keyboards to use with your Chromebook today, tomorrow, and for years to come.

 - Best for the office: Das Keyboard Model S Professional